Build Agent Advocates, Not Platform Agents: Alternative Views

-\textbf{Development and deployment bottlenecks.} Despite growing research and investment in LMAs, these systems may not become sufficiently performant or trustworthy for large-scale adoption, whether by platforms or other actors.
-Key bottlenecks in LMA development and deployment include: (i) the exceptionally high levels of reliability needed to perform complex sequential actions with only limited human involvement; (ii) the ability to generalize robustly and act effectively in diverse digital environments; (iii) the need to collect or create training data comprised of ``agentic trajectories" (i.e., state-action sequences); (iv) expensive operating costs \cite{kapoor_ai_2024, hal}.
+\textbf{Development and deployment bottlenecks.} Despite growing research and investment in LMAs, these systems may not become sufficiently capable or reliable for large-scale adoption, whether by platforms or other actors.
+Key bottlenecks in LMA development and deployment include: (i) the exceptionally high levels of reliability needed to perform complex sequential actions with only limited human involvement; (ii) the ability to generalize robustly and act effectively in diverse digital environments; (iii) the need to collect or create training data comprised of `agentic trajectories' (i.e., state-action sequences); (iv) expensive operating costs \cite{updated_kapoor_ai_2025, hal}.

-\textbf{Market responses.} Even if LMAs become highly performant and sufficiently cheap, the risks described above may not materialize if other market actors (e.g., online vendors, news sites) take measures to obstruct platform agents.
+\textbf{Market responses.} Even if LMAs become highly performant and sufficiently cheap, the risks considered above may not materialize if other market actors (e.g., online vendors, news sites) obstruct platform agents.
 Such measures may be technical (e.g., protocols resembling robots.txt and LLMs.txt adapted to agents specifically) or legal (e.g., access and licensing agreements with platform companies).
 Platform companies may also refrain from deploying LMAs as a B2C product that intermediates between consumers and digital services and, instead, integrate LMAs into their internal business operations, or use them to support external B2B services (e.g., managing platform-vendor relationships).

-\textbf{Advantages of platform agents.} Although platform agents present notable risks to consumers, they may nevertheless offer advantages over agent advocates.
-For example, platform agents are likely to be more convenient than agent advocates due to the combination of data, computational resources, and engineering talent available to platform companies.
-In addition, platform agents could benefit from the existing safety and security practices of platform companies.
-Accordingly, just as hundreds of millions of consumers currently use platform-operated chatbots \citep{backlinko2025chatgpt} despite the availability of non-platform alternatives, they may also prefer to use platform-controlled AI agents over agent advocates.
+\textbf{Advantages of platform agents.} Platform agents may offer advantages over agent advocates that counterbalance their risks.
+For example, platform agents are likely to be comparatively convenient, due to the combination of data, compute, engineering talent, and safety and security practices, available to platform companies.
+Accordingly, just as hundreds of millions of consumers currently use platform-operated chatbots~\citep{backlinko2025chatgpt} despite the availability of non-platform alternatives, they may also prefer to use platform-controlled AI agents over agent advocates.